-In this lesson from David Bode’s FREE Ultimate Premiere FAQ course, you’re going to learn how to trip your audio from Premiere to Adobe Audition and back to Premiere in a seamless way.
+In this lesson from David Bode’s FREE Ultimate Premiere FAQ course, you’re going to learn how to round trip your audio from Premiere to Adobe Audition and back to Premiere in a seamless way.

 Moving Your Project to Audition